borisdev/cpal-llm-chain-demo/README.md

-# Causal Program-aided Language (CPaL)

-## What is the purpose of this repo?
+# CPAL LLM chain concept and a project planning demo app

-Here I introduce my code contribution to Langchain, the CPaL chain.
+The CPAL chain is my code contribution to Langchain.

 Below is a conceptual overview and a demo application.

 ## What is a Langchain chain?